The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 no VAT is due on free meals or drinks to employees by way of catering or the provision of accommodation for employees in a hotel ― see the Overview of VAT recovery on employee related expenses and Business and staff entertainment guidance notes

-where certain additional goods or services are offered together with normal taxable supplies as part of a business promotion ― see the Vouchers ― VAT treatment from 1 January 2019, Coupons and vouchers and
+where certain additional goods or services are offered together with normal taxable supplies as part of a business promotion ― see the Vouchers ― VAT treatment from 1 January 2019, Coupons

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.